newatoms/guides/using-social-media-as-communication-tool/readme.md

 To make sure that people can find your content again, it is important to keep the following things in mind:

-* Try to keep your content on a minimal amount of different sources and and channel it through social media.
+* Try to keep your content on a minimal amount of different sources and channel it through social media.
 * If you publish an article online, do so on a blog and link to that blogpost through different channels.
 Don't post the article multiple times on different platforms.
 You want people to be able to share the source, not necessarily the outlet.
 * If you are using video, try to keep all your material on one provider (Vimeo, YouTube, etc.)
-* Be consistent in language, frequency, and use of external services such as Eventbrite, Doodle etc.
+* Be consistent in language, frequency and use of external services such as Eventbrite, Doodle etc.

 ## Practicality per channel